-Judge Alan Caramella was appointed acting Judicial Officer by Postmaster General Brennan in June 2019.
+Judge Alan Caramella was appointed Judicial Officer by Postmaster General DeJoy in April 2021.
+He has acted in that role since June 2019.
 In that capacity, Judge Caramella serves as chairman of the Postal Service Board of Contract Appeals under the Contract Disputes Act and as vice president of the Judicial Officer department.

 The Judicial Officer department is a neutral court system within the Postal Service whose judges are independent decision-makers.
 It is comprised of the Judicial Officer, the Office of Administrative Law Judges and the Postal Service Board of Contract Appeals.
 As acting Judicial Officer, Judge Caramella exercises the delegated authority of the Postmaster General to issue final agency decisions on a wide range of statutory and regulatory matters involving the Postal Service.